-Once you have it, it;s time to pack it into nice engaging presentation design.
+Once you have it, it’s time to pack it into a nice engaging presentation design.
 See the blog Three Creative Ways to Do a Roadmap slide.

-Whatever is your planning level and context, the visual roadmap can be one of the best weapons in your communication arsenal.
+Whatever your planning level and context are, the visual roadmap can be one of the best weapons in your communication arsenal.

 Those are seven essential tools for strategic planning and implementation.
-Check a specific framework graphics in infoDiagram business diagrams collection to find what you need.
+Check specific framework graphics in the infoDiagram business diagrams collection to find what you need.

 You may want to create your own slides and use more models than we suggested.
 For this purpose, we recently created infographics do-it-yourself collection: Flat Infographic Presentation Templates.